xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 - FSharp
 ---

 > This post is part of the [F# Advent Calendar 2018][1].
+Many thanks to Sergey Tihon for organizing these.

 So this year I decided to write something for the F# Advent Calendar, and even though I picked a date far enough in the future, panic still set in.
-I'm not one for "ideas on demand", and after a bit of deliberating about Xmas themed games, I finally settled on something that let me explore my favourite parts of F#:
+I'm not one for "ideas on demand", and after a bit of deliberating about Xmas themed games, I finally settled on something that let me explore my favourite parts of F# at the moment:

 - Domain Modelling
 - Testing